-This is a brief exploration into how specific applications of Disruptive Technologies are impacting Financial Institutions, Customers, Governments and Merchants.
+This is a brief exploration of how specific applications of Disruptive Technologies are impacting Financial Institutions, Customers, Governments, and Merchants.
 For many years, financial institutions have employed the same traditional business models.
-But today, they find themselves threatened on all sides by latest technology trying to take over their businesses through easy to use, more simplified and efficient ways of doing things.
+But today, they find themselves threatened on all sides by the latest technology trying to take over their businesses through easy-to-use, more simplified, and efficient ways of doing things.

 Impacts on Financial Institutions

 Traditionally, most banks charged high fees for cross-border transfers of money and provided poor customer experience.
 Some transfers take three to four days to arrive at their destinations.
-Today Transferwise, a UK-based company has challenged that process using user-friendly web interface and an innovative network on bank accounts to make international transfer easier, faster and cheaper.
+Today Transferwise, a UK-based company has challenged that process using the user-friendly web interface and an innovative network of bank accounts to make international transfer easier, faster, and cheaper.
 The company now oversees more than £500 million of transfers each month.

 Innovators are also automating manual processes that are presently very resource intensive for traditional financial players.
-This enables them to provide services to new group of customers who cannot access those services in banks.
-For instance, “Robo-advisers” like FutureAdvisor, Nutmeg and Wealthfront have automated wealth management services.
+This enables them to provide services to a new groups of customers who cannot access those services in banks.
+For instance, “Robo-advisers” like FutureAdvisor, Nutmeg, and Wealthfront have automated wealth management services.
 Consequently, wealthy individuals are getting easy support and advice in their effort to save.
 It is very unclear if such individuals will ever desire to turn to traditional wealth advisors.

 Impacts on Customers